syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet.md

 # Report Controller

-The ReportViewer uses Web API services to process the report file, process the request from control and return the processed data from control to client side.
+The ReportViewer uses Web API services to process the report file, process the request from the control, and return the processed data from the control to client side.

 ## Create a Web API Controller for .NET platform

-Right-Click the Project, select Add and select Web API Controller Class file from the listed templates.
+Right-click the **Project**, select **Add**, and then choose **Web API Controller Class file** from the listed templates.

 ![Adding WebApi Controller](Getting-Started_images/Getting-Started_img4.png)